 Lubricants are intended for use at the time of sexual activity.
 They may be water based, oil based, or silicone based.
 Some taste like fruit.
 Others have a warming or cooling effect.
 Regardless of ingredients, they function to reduce friction between two body parts or a body part and a sex toy.

-A lubricant can reduce the pain associated with vaginal dryness and atrophy during sex, but it won’t do anything to create long-lasting relief from the problems associated with the hormonal changes of menopause or an illness with the side effect of dryness.
+A lubricant can reduce the pain associated with vaginal dryness and vaginal atrophy during sex, but it won’t do anything to create long-lasting relief from the problems associated with the hormonal changes of menopause or an illness with the side effect of dryness.

 When to Use What